Everyone wants their home to look good but it should make you feel good too!

 Warm colour palettes

-Yellow highlights happiness, creativity, and energy - perfect for using in moderation in office spaces to encourage productivity.
+Yellow radiates happiness, creativity, and energy - making it perfect for use (in moderation) in your home office space to encourage productivity.
 Pale yellows are excellent for rooms that need the sunlight intensified in a way that is still relaxing, almost as if you’re in a permanent state of sunshine.

 Gold is an interesting colour as it can be associated with light, romance, courage, magic and wealth.
 Now that’s a lot of range for one colour!
 However, one thing everyone seems to agree on is that gold is a relaxing colour, thanks to the way it glistens and moves like water.
 Read on to see why using elements similar to water will boost your mental health in your home.